hawkinsw/CPPTimes/arrays-and-vectors.md

 A _data structure_ is just a fancy term for a way of "stor[ing] and organiz[ing] data in order to facilitate access and modifications."
 Each value in an array is called an element and each element acts just like a variable -- the only difference is that we refer to these "variables" (aka elements) by number (their _index_ in the array) rather than by name (like we do for variables).

-One of the most important concepts to remember about the elements of array is that they are just variables!
-The elements of an array have a type, can hold a value and have a place in memory.
+One of the most important concepts to remember about the elements of arrays is that they are just variables!
+The elements of an array have a type, can hold a value and have a place in memory -- just like real variables.

 The arrays themselves (the group of elements, that is) are truly variables themselves, too.
 Yes, in some ways they are different than other variables that we have seen so far.
 However, there are far more similarities than there are differences.
 Arrays are the same as other variable types that we have seen so far because they have a type and a range of valid values.
 They are different because they hold multiple values rather than just a single value.